 In comparison, the HR team may be more concerned with gaps in your workforce’s skill sets.
 Will an unfulfilled position mean that certain tasks go unmanaged?
 How will this impact the company and its reputation with customers or clients?

 Focus on each department’s key interests and responsibilities.
-Show them how the new team member will benefit them and what they risk by refusing to onboard a new employee.
+Show them how the new team member will meet organizational goals and what they risk by refusing to onboard a new employee.

-What quantifiable, measurable difference will the new employee make to the company?
+What quantifiable, measurable difference will the suitable candidate make to the company?
 Which metrics will they need to hit?
 What will they achieve in 60 days?
 What will they accomplish in one year?
 How will they impact the revenue generated by the company?

 A persuasive job requisition begins off the page.
-Get stakeholders’ buy-in before you share your job requisition.
+Get stakeholders’ buy-in before you share your job requisition and start the hiring process.
 Discussing the benefits and drawbacks of hiring someone new beforehand can give you insights into what each department’s biggest concerns and interests are, ensuring you appeal to each of them in your document.

 Discussing costs beforehand also ensures that none of the decision-makers feel blindsided by any unexpected costs which will increase your chances of receiving each “yes” you need.

-Job requisitions don’t have to be intimidating.
+The job requisition process don’t have to be intimidating.
 With the above elements, it’s easy to get each department to want to say yes to your proposal for a new hire.
-Just keep this list to hand before you begin writing your next job requisition to make sure it’s as persuasive as possible.